vvo/iron-session/README.md

 ## Project status

 This is a recent library I authored because I needed it.
 While @hapi/iron is battle-tested and [used in production on a lot of websites](https://hapi.dev/), this library is not.
-Use it at your own risk.
+Please use it at your own risk.

 If you find bugs or have API ideas, create an issue.